 Where are the best places to find high-quality, free icons?
-Here are some good places to start your search - and what you should be looking for.
+Here are the best places to start your search.

 There are a dizzying number of free icons available for download from the web - so where do you start?
 In this feature, we've gathered some of the best sites to help track down options that work for you.